 - Singapore Airlines

 To book award travel on other Virgin Australia partner airlines, and for multi-city bookings or flights that aren’t shown online, call the Velocity Membership Contact Centre on 13 18 75 (within Australia), or +61 2 8667 5924 (from outside Australia).
-The call centre is open every day from 07:30-22:30 (Sydney time).
+The call centre is closed on Sundays.

 Transferring Velocity Frequent Flyer points to Singapore Airlines KrisFlyer